-You may have seen our recent post on the benefit of temping for employees so we now look at it from the other side of the fence, the employer and why you should consider it:-
+You may have seen our recent post on the benefit of temping for employees, so we now look at it from the other side of the fence, the employer and why you should consider it..

 Flexibility

-While many organisations have plans in place to help manage the natural day to day fluctuations in any workforce there will undoubtedly be staffing needs that are unexpected and urgent, such as an urgent project completion date, a significant new short term contract or a short term spike in business activity which requires manpower over and above normal planned day to day business levels.
-In such circumstances the ability to tap into a pool of skilled labour at short notice to meet your business objectives can be vital for organisation of varying sizes.
-Long term Illness, maternity leave or sudden departure maybe other more common reasons which enable a business to continue to operate effectively in the short term whilst they consider a longer term plan.
-At the same time short term cover is also available in this regard.
+Having the ability to tap into a pool of skilled labour at short notice to meet your business objectives can be vital for organisations of varying sizes.
+Long-term illness, maternity leave or sudden departure maybe other more common reasons which enable a business to continue to operate effectively in the short term whilst they consider a longer-term plan.
+At the same time short-term cover is also available in this regard.

 Access to a Pool of Expertise

-It may give an organisation the ability to tap into another pool of expertise on a trial basis whilst they consider both the scoping and necessity for a full time resource to be employed within the business eg an organisation considering a marketing department may wish to hire an experienced marketing temp to understand what that could bring to the business before strategically deciding whether this was something they wanted to introduce long term to the business.
+For example, an organisation considering a marketing department may wish to hire an experienced marketing temp to understand what that could bring to the business before strategically deciding whether this was something they wanted to introduce long term to the business.

 See an Instant Impact

-As Temporary workers are used to joining organisations for a short period of time,they can and are used to being under pressure to make an immediate impact on your organisation.
+As temporary workers are used to joining organisations for a short period of time, they can and are used to being under pressure to make an immediate impact on your organisation.

 Work within Your Budget Constraints

-An organisation with headcount restrictions or payroll restrictions imposed on it may consider a short term temporary worker as a work around solution to their business needs rather than seeking line approval for permanent headcount increases.
+An organisation with headcount restrictions or payroll restrictions imposed on it may consider a short-term temporary worker as a workaround solution to their business needs, rather than seeking line approval for permanent headcount increases.

 Reduce your Risk of Hiring Mistakes

 Hiring a permanent employee comes with risks.
-Most companies have experienced the repercussions and costs of a bad hire and know that If you hire a temporary employee, this removes the risk as you have flexibility of finishing a contract early or extending as needed dependent on how things develop.
+Most companies have experienced the repercussions and costs of a bad hire and know that if you hire a temporary employee, this removes the risk as you have flexibility of finishing a contract early or extending as needed dependent on how things develop.

 Reduce Stress for Existing Staff

 Managing the dynamic between temp and perm employees can be tricky, but having more help on the team always boosts spirits.
-Temps will also help to ensure burnout, mandatory overtime and a loss of work-life balance don’t happen all of which your full time staff will be grateful for.
+Temps will also help to ensure burnout, mandatory overtime and a loss of work-life balance don’t happen, all of which your full time staff will be grateful for.

 A Cost Effective Solution

-By not recruiting permanently your organisation will be saving the costs involved in advertising, recruiting, hiring, training and providing full time benefits to a permanent employee who may or may not work out.
-With a temporary worker you can expect them within reason to hit the ground running.
+By not recruiting permanently, your organisation will be saving the costs involved in advertising, recruiting, hiring, training and providing full time benefits to a permanent employee who may or may not work out.

 A Shorter Hiring Process

-With a temporary assignment you will be able to ring a recruitment consultancy and negotiate an immediate start, subject to availability.
-A decision to recruit on a Permanent basis could mean it was several weeks until a new recruit was in situ within the business.You'll also benefit with that in most instances the temp will be able to hit the ground running.
-Recruiting a Temp will also free up your time in a big way.
+With a temporary assignment, you will be able to ring a recruitment consultancy and negotiate an immediate start, subject to availability.
+A decision to recruit on a permanent basis could mean it was several weeks until a new recruit was in situ within the business.

 Access to an Extended Pool of Workers